syncfusion/blazor-docs/src/calendars/datetime-picker/strict-mode.md

----
-title: "Strict Mode"
-component: "DateTimePicker"
-description: "Explains how to allow the users to enter only the valid date and time value within the specified min/max range in date time input."
----

 # Strict Mode

 The [StrictMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.SfDateTimePicker-1.html#Syncfusion_Blazor_Calendars_SfDateTimePicker_1_StrictMode) is an act, that allows the users to enter only the valid date and time within the specified `Min/Max` range in text box.